-Python continues to be popular with users- we've measured more than 2k unique users in 2020.
-We have also deployed new NERSC monitoring that captures all Python library imports for each user.
+Python continues to be popular with users: We've measured more than 2000 unique users in 2020.
+We have also deployed new NERSC monitoring that captures Python library imports for each user.
 We are working to build infrastructure to analyze this large amount of data and also gain insights about how people are using Python at NERSC.
 An additional R&D thrust is Python GPU preparedness.
-We are working to understand and test the various Python GPU frameworks to help our users transition their Python code to Perlmutter.
+We are working to understand and test various Python GPU frameworks to help our users transition their Python code to Perlmutter.
 Through this work we lead the Python HPC community - e.g. through co-chairing the HPC track at SciPy (https://www.scipy2020.scipy.org/talk-poster-presentations)

 The Jupyter interactive environment is enabling a new mode of computing for scientists at NERSC.
 Scientists love Jupyter because it combines documentation, visualization, data analytics, and code into a document they can share, modify, and even publish.

 DAS and the Usable Software Systems group in CRD are partnering to enhance the Jupyter framework for high performance scientific computing environments, and developing new capabilities in Jupyter for the next generation of scientific analysis.
 NERSC and CRD have taken a collaborative approach to our development of Jupyter-centric tools, where we collaborate with scientific partners to develop tools that are useful to the broader community, and deploy these for all users at NERSC.